WhatYouThing/SimpleSniper/README.md

 # Installation (Windows)
 - To install the script and get it working, head over to the releases tab and download the most recent SimpleSniper.zip file.
 - After you unpack the zip, go to the `.simplesniper` folder and edit the `config.json` file.
 There you will find `"token": "your_token_here"`, and to get the script working, you need to replace `your_token_here` with your Discord token.
-Uyou can google for methods how to obtain the token.
+You can google for methods how to obtain the token.
 Setting the token to `ask` will make the script always ask you for a token upon launch.
 - After saving your token, you will have to run the `install_packages.bat` file to install the npm packages.
 - After node tells you it installed x number of packages, you can close the console window and run `launch_simplesniper.bat` to start the script.